Nail your logo design

 4. Ensure it can be replicated over a variety of mediums

-To ensure your logo becomes synonymous with your brand and is easily recognisable, it must remain consistent over all mediums including garments and merchandise.
-Therefore, it’s important to create a logo that will look good in a variety of sizes and colours.
+To ensure your logo becomes synonymous with your brand & is easily recognisable, it must remain consistent over all mediums including garments & merchandise.
+Therefore, it’s important to create a logo that will look good in a variety of sizes & colours.
 This is again where simplicity comes in handy as anything too complicated will probably not be able to be reproduced on small items such as pens or lighters.

 5. Get a physical sample